Difference Between Society & Cooperative Society

 • Bank Account & Operation:

-With the registration certificate, the Cooperative society can open a bank account with the society's name.
+With the certificate, the cooperative is able to open a bank account in its name.

 • Compliance & Reporting: